alexpevzner/sane-airscan/sane-airscan.5.md

 harder, because it is very difficult to guess TCP port and URL path, that in a case of eSCL.

+For eSCL devices, the URL can also use the unix:// scheme, such as unix://scanner.sock/eSCL.
+The "host" from the URL is a file name that will be searched for in the directory specified by socket_dir (see below).
+When connecting to the scanner, all traffic will be sent to the specified UNIX socket instead of a TCP connection.

 ## CONFIGURATION OPTIONS

 Miscellaneous options all goes to the ``[options]`` section.
 Currently